 also run a marathon in a chicken suit.
 Neither are optimal!”

-- In car terms a mountain bike would be your off-road 4×4.
-Big tyres, suspension and ideal for rushing about in the mud but not so graceful or fast on the roads.
+- To borrow some motoring terms, a mountain bike would be your off-road 4×4.
+Big tyres and good suspension, ideal for rushing about in the mud but not so graceful or fast on the roads.

-- A road bike is your sporty 2 door soft top.
+- A road bike is your sporty two-door soft top.
 Quick and light, perfect for whipping around the roads.
 Stiff and aggressive with a background in racing.
 Take it off road, though, and it’s going to start slipping around and cause you no end of problems.

 Mountain bikes are designed for off road riding.
 They generally have suspension either front or full and wide, grippy tyres.